Nijenhuis operator in contact homology and descendant recursion in symplectic field theory: Introduction

 In the context of Gromov-Witten theory and the associated Frobenius manifolds such reconstruction can be used to recover at least part of the symmetries for the Hamiltonian system.
 Actually, with great generality, given a homogeneous Frobenius manifold, finding a fundamental solution for the so called deformed flat connection (a special case of topological recursion relations for rational one-descendant GW invariants, see \cite{DZ}) is a more powerful way to reconstruct the algebra of symmetries and, moreover, with this method the solution is automatically normalized to match the generating series of rational one-descendant GW invariants (often called $J$-function in the Gromov-Witten literature).
 Besides, the symmetries found this way are in bihamiltonian recursion anyway.\\

 In contrast, bihamiltonian reconstruction is not, in general, directly related with enumerative geometry, which results in discrepancies with the $J$-function.
-Even worse, even when the hypothesis of the above theorem are satisfied, it might happen that the two Poisson tensors have some Casimir in common.
+Worse, even when the hypothesis of the above theorem are satisfied, it might happen that the two Poisson tensors have some Casimir in common.
 This means that, when starting with such common Casimirs as $c^\alpha_{-1}(x)$, in the above Taylor expansion, all of the other coefficients trivially vanish.
 This is precisely what happens in the case of the Gromov-Witten theory of the projective line $\IP^1$, where bihamiltonian recursion is only capable of recovering the symmetries generated by descendants of the K\"ahler class, but not those of the unity class.
 This pathology of the Poisson pencil is called {\it resonance}.\\

-This paper deals with symplectic field theory (SFT) and a recursion procedure for descendants that has much in common with bihamiltonian recursion in Gromov-Witten theory.
+This paper deals with symplectic field theory (SFT) and a recursion procedure for descendants that has much in common with bihamiltonian recursion in Gromov-Witten theory but is instead actually a generalization of the method of deformed flat coordinates.
 Introduced by H. Hofer, A. Givental and Y. Eliashberg in 2000 \cite{EGH}, SFT is a very large project and can be viewed as a topological quantum field theory approach to Gromov-Witten theory.
-Besides providing a unified view on established pseudoholomorphic curve theories like symplectic Floer homology, contact homology and Gromov-Witten theory, it sheds considerable light on the appearence of infinite dimensional Hamiltonian systems in the theory of holomorphic curves (see \cite{R2} for an review on this topic which includes SFT).\\
+Beside providing a unified view on established pseudoholomorphic curve theories like symplectic Floer homology, contact homology and Gromov-Witten theory, it sheds considerable light on the appearence of infinite dimensional Hamiltonian systems in the theory of holomorphic curves (see \cite{R2} for a review on this topic which includes SFT).\\

 Indeed, symplectic field theory leads to algebraic invariants with very rich algebraic structures and in particular, as it was pointed out by Eliashberg in his ICM 2006 plenary talk (\cite{E}), the integrable systems of rational Gromov-Witten theory very naturally appear in rational symplectic field theory by using the link between the rational symplectic field theory of prequantization spaces in the Morse-Bott version and the rational Gromov-Witten potential of the underlying symplectic manifold (see the recent papers \cite{R1}, \cite{R2}).
 After introducing gravitational descendants (see \cite{F2}) along the lines of Gromov-Witten theory, it is precisely the natural algebraic structure of SFT that provides a natural link between holomorphic curves and (quantum) integrable systems.\\